larammerce/docs/8.x/getting-started/contributing.md

 in GitHub, you create pull requests and in GitLab create merge requests. so let's describe them one by one.

-Creating a merger request is just a very simple task, just after each commit you have done, click on the link that GitLab creates for you to enter the GitLab site and create a merge request for the user story.
+Creating a merge request is just a very simple task, just after each commit you have done, click on the link that GitLab creates for you to enter the GitLab site and create a merge request for the user story.
 After clicking on the link provided by GitLab, you will enter the following page on the GitLab site:

 ![merge request: title & description](https://github.com/Cena313/Hello-world/blob/master/20220419_163618.jpg?raw=true)